-A dual PC setup is a method for live streamers to distribute the workloads for streaming and playing games to separate computers.
+A dual PC setup is a method for live streamers to distribute the workloads for playing and streaming games to separate computers.
 The streaming PC handles the broadcasting and encoding of a livestream while the gaming computer handles the actual running of games.
 This improves both streaming and gaming performance as one PC isn't responsible for both processes.

-This blog covers how to coordinate a dual PC setup and valuable tricks that contribute to the practice of swapping between two PCs mid-stream.
+This guide covers how gamers can coordinate a dual PC streaming setups and outlines valuable tricks that contribute to the practice of swapping between two PCs mid-stream.

 What You’ll Need for a Dual PC Setup